florisporro/zweefstats/README.md

 ## Introduction

 Simple static site built with SvelteKit to take a CSV file containing soaring pilots flight statistics (exported from a popular Dutch flight administration app: Zweef.app) and analyze it in various ways helpful to pilots.
+The permission checks are very specific to the requirements at my club, but could be easily adopted for other purposes.

 It's deployed here: [https://zweefstats.pages.dev/](https://zweefstats.pages.dev/)